Abdullah Ibrahim: Early international career

 Ibrahim moved to Europe in 1962.
 In February 1963, his wife-to-be, Sathima Bea Benjamin (they married in 1965), convinced Duke Ellington, who was in Zürich, Switzerland, on a European tour, to come to hear Ibrahim perform as "The Dollar Brand Trio" in Zurich's "Africana Club".
 After the show, Ellington helped set up a recording session with Reprise Records: Duke Ellington presents The Dollar Brand Trio.
-A second recording of the trio (also with Ellington and Billy Strayhorn on piano) performing with Sathima as vocalist was recorded, but remained unreleased until 1996 (A Morning in Paris, under Benjamin's name).
-The Dollar Brand Trio (with Johnny Gertze on bass and Makaya Ntshoko on drums) subsequently played at many European festivals, as well as on radio and television.
+Ibrahim subsequently played at many European festivals.

-Ibrahim and Benjamin moved to New York in 1965 and that year Ibrahim played at the Newport Jazz Festival, followed by a first tour through the US; in 1966, he substituted for Duke Ellington on five dates, leading the Duke Ellington Orchestra.
+Ibrahim and Benjamin married and moved to New York in 1965 and that year Ibrahim played at the Newport Jazz Festival, followed by a first tour through the United States; in 1966, he substituted for Duke Ellington on five dates, leading the Duke Ellington Orchestra.
 In 1967, a Rockefeller Foundation grant enabled Ibrahim to study at the Juilliard School of Music in New York.
-While in the US, he interacted with many progressive musicians, among them Don Cherry, Ornette Coleman, John Coltrane, Pharoah Sanders, Cecil Taylor and Archie Shepp.
+While in the U.S., he interacted with many progressive musicians, among them Don Cherry, Ornette Coleman, John Coltrane, Pharoah Sanders, Cecil Taylor, and Archie Shepp.
 As the Black Power movement developed in the 1960s and 1970s, it influenced a number of Ibrahim's friends and collaborators, who began to see their music as a form of cultural nationalism.
 Ibrahim, in turn, began to incorporate African elements into his jazz.